mgsosna/mattsosna.com/_posts/data_engineering/2021-12-01-Intermediate-SQL.md

 */
 ```

 Finally, let's take a look to make sure everything's in place.
+The query below finds the average score on each assignment category, grouped by teacher.

 {% include header-sql.html %}
 ```sql